Vasco da Gama: Malindi

 Vasco da Gama continued north, arriving on 14 April 1498 at the friendlier port of Malindi, whose leaders were in conflict with those of Mombasa.
 There, da Gama and his crew contracted the services of a Gujarati pilot who used his knowledge of the monsoon winds to guide the expedition the rest of the way to Kozhikode, located on the southwest coast of India.
 One now debased tale describes the pilot as the famous Arab navigator Ibn Majid, but other contemporaneous accounts place Ibn Majid elsewhere, and he could not have been near the vicinity at the time.
-Ibn Majid was also, aged 77, too old at the time to have made the journey.
+Ibn Majid was also, at age 77, too old at the time to have made the journey.
 Vasco da Gama left Malindi for India on 24 April 1498.